ataraxao/cwa/Cooperative_Wealth_Agreement.md

 3) **Authority Split**
 (a) Party A: Trading Authority only (placing trades within the Vehicle Account), with no authority to withdraw, transfer out, distribute, pledge, encumber, or borrow against Vehicle Account assets.
-(b) Independent Administrator: exclusive authority over withdrawals/transfers-out, freezes, distributions, Liquidity Events, termination unwind processing, and maintenance of the B Distribution Ledger, as described in Exhibit 1.
+(b) Independent Administrator: exclusive authority over withdrawals/transfers-out, freezes, distributions, Liquidity Events, termination unwind processing, and maintenance of the B Distribution Ledger, as described in Exhibit 1 and Appendix A (Implementation Paths).

 4) **Anti-Bypass**
 During the Term, the Vehicle LLC shall not open additional brokerage accounts intended to bypass this Agreement, borrow against Vehicle Account assets, pledge/encumber Vehicle Account assets, dissolve, or transfer ownership, except with Party B’s prior written consent and the Independent Administrator’s written consent (and subject to Custodian Constraints).